Salvator Rosa: Career

 He returned to stay in Rome in 1649.
-Here he increasingly focused on large-scale paintings, tackling themes and stories unusual for seventeenth-century painters.
+Here, he increasingly focused on large-scale paintings, tackling themes and stories unusual for seventeenth-century painters.
 These included Democritus amid the Tombs, The Death of Socrates, The Death of Regulus (these two are now in England), Justice Quitting the Earth and the Allegory of Fortune.
 This last work raised a storm of controversy among religious and civil authorities who perceived in it a satire directed at them.
-Rosa, endeavouring at conciliation, published a text in which he provided anodyne explanations for the painting's imagery; nonetheless he was nearly arrested.
+Rosa, endeavouring at conciliation, published a text in which he provided anodyne explanations for the painting's imagery; nonetheless, he was nearly arrested.
 It was about this time that Rosa wrote his satire named Babylon.

 His criticisms of Roman art culture won him several enemies.
 An allegation arose that his published satires were not his own, but Rosa vehemently denied the charges.
 It may be possible that literary friends in Florence and Volterra coached him about the topic of his satires, while the compositions of which remained nonetheless his own.
-To confute his detractors he wrote the last of the series, entitled Envy.
+To confute his detractors, he wrote the last of the series, entitled Envy.

 Among the pictures of his last years were the Saul and the Witch of Endor and Battlepiece now in the Musée du Louvre, the latter painted in 40 days, full of longdrawn carnage, with ships burning in the offing; Polycrates and the Fishermen; and the Oath of Catiline (Palazzo Pitti).

 While occupied with a series of satirical portraits, to be closed by one of himself, Rosa was assailed by dropsy.
 He died a half year later.
-In his last moments he married Lucrezia, who had borne him two sons, one of them surviving him.
 His tomb is in Santa Maria degli Angeli e dei Martiri, where a portrait of him has been set up.
 Salvator Rosa, after struggles of his early youth, had successfully earned a handsome fortune.

 He was a significant etcher, with a highly popular and influential series of small prints of soldiers, and a number of larger and very ambitious subjects.

 Among his pupils were Evangelista Martinotti of Monferrato and his brother Francesco.

 Another pupil was Ascanio della Penna of Perugia.